-Thank you for bringing this amendment to our attention.
-The amendment is approved as it is consistent with the Indian Gaming Regulatory Act and NIGC regulations.
-If you have any questions, please feel free to contact Senior Attorney Esther Dittler at 202-420-9229.
+Thank you for bringing the gaming ordinance to our attention and for providing us with a copy.
+The ordinance is approved as it is consistent with the Indian Gaming Regulatory Act and NIGC regulations.

+If you have any questions, please contact Senior Attorney Esther Dittler at 202-853-7511.